RatJuggler/my-production-docker-build/README.md

 #### golden-certbot

-I created this image to implement [Certbot](https://certbot.eff.org/) with the [Gandi authentication plugin](https://github.com/obynio/certbot-plugin-gandi) in an ARM/V7 image.
+I created this image to implement [Certbot](https://certbot.eff.org/) with an [authenticator plugin](https://github.com/obynio/certbot-plugin-gandi) for [Gandi](https://www.gandi.net/) DNS services in an ARM/V7 image.
 This allows me to use [Let's Encrypt](https://letsencrypt.org/) for my certificate renewals.

 #### golden-nginx